MooersLab/MooersLab/README.md

 - [LaTeX bare bones template file](https://github.com/MooersLab/barebonesLaTeX/tree/main) This template is for those people want make a simple document without a lot of bells-and-whitsles.
 - [LaTeX tips](https://github.com/MooersLab/latextips)
 - [Configuration for Emacs30 to support structured editing](https://github.com/MooersLab/emacs30venturatreesitterconfig)
-- [latex-emacs29 configuration](https://github.com/MooersLab/latex-emacs) A configuration file enhancing the use of LaTeX in Gnu Emacs version 29.0.5.
+- [latex-emacs29 configuration](https://github.com/MooersLab/latex-emacs) A configuration file enhancing the use of LaTeX in Gnu Emacs version 29.
 This is the current release version of Gnu Emacs.
 Includes org-mode configuration.
 - [latex-emacs28 configuration](https://github.com/MooersLab/latexemacs28) Similar to above but for Gnu Emacs version 28.
 - [latex-emacs30 configuration](https://github.com/MooersLab/latexemacs30) Similar to above but for Gnu Emacs version 30.
 - [Slides about workflow in LaTeX](https://github.com/MooersLab/BerlinEmacsAugust2022) presented to the Berlin Emacs Meetup August 2022.
 Not recorded.
-It was 90-minute lecture.
+It was a 90-minute lecture.
-- [slideshowTemplateInLaTeX](https://github.com/MooersLab/slideshowTemplateLaTeX) Slideshow template in Beamer makes slides that do not look like they were made in LaTeX.
+- [slideshowTemplateInLaTeX](https://github.com/MooersLab/slideshowTemplateLaTeX) Slideshow template with use with the LaTeX package Beamer that supports the making of slides.
+Our templates makes slides that do not look like they were made in LaTeX because we hide the navigation icons that no one ever uses and replace the triangles in bulleted lists with round bullets.
+Our slides look like they were made in PowerPoint.
 - [posterInLaTeX](https://github.com/MooersLab/posterInLaTeX) Uses beamer to make a poster via a simple design.
-Enables whipping together a poster a few hours.
-It is much easier than using powerpoint.
+Enables whipping together a poster in a few hours.
+It is much easier than using a gaint slide in PowerPoint.
+Our approach is also saner than the default approach to making a poster with Beamer.
 - [LaTeX manuscript template](https://github.com/MooersLab/manuscriptInLaTeX) Generic template for the first submission as a PDF.
 - [Writing log template in LaTeX](https://github.com/MooersLab/writingLogTemplate) Place to track progress and plans behind a manuscript.
 - [Annotated bibliography template in LaTeX](https://github.com/MooersLab/annotatedBibliography) Every writing project needs one of these.
+These are grossly underutilized.
+They are good for recalling the relevant features of a paper.
 - [Diary for 2024 in LaTeX](https://github.com/MooersLab/diary2024inLaTeX) Designed for use on Overleaf.com but can compile locally.
 Each day is a section.
 Each month is a chapter.
 Has an automatically generated index (most markdowns cannot generate indices).
 Very feature-rich and ready to use.
 Makes a great electronic scientific notebook because it is searchable and indexed. >1000 page document at end of years compiles to PDF in under a minute on overleaf.
 - [snippets for latex-mode in Emacs](https://github.com/MooersLab/snippet-latex-mode) My LaTeX code snippets for yasnippets.
 - [The writer's creed](https://github.com/MooersLab/thewriterslaw) Guidelines for greater productivity as a writer.